A successful home loan application requires proof of a good savings history and a good credit record. See our tips on how to improve it.

-- A balance transfer takes two to four weeks to go through.
+- A balance transfer takes 5 to 10 business days to go through.

-- Usually there’s a limit on how much you can transfer to your new card.
+- Usually there’s a limit on how much you can transfer to your card.

-- You get no interest-free days when you make a balance transfer.
+- You get no interest-free days on purchases when you make a balance transfer.

-- A debt consolidation loan might be a better option in some cases.
+- A debt consolidation personal loan might be a better option in some cases.